Germán Denis: Atalanta

 Upon achieving promotion from Serie B, Atalanta B.C. signed Denis on a season-long loan for the 2011–12 season.
 Denis scored 12 goals in 16 matches between the start of the season and the winter break.
 He then scored a hat-trick in a 4–1 victory against Roma on 26 February 2012, bringing his goal tally up to 15 for the season.
 Denis ended the season as the club's top scorer with 16 goals.

 In November 2011, Atalanta director Pierpaolo Marino confirmed that Denis would join the club on a permanent deal after the end of the player's loan contract.
 On 19 June, the deal was finalized and Denis signed a three-year contract with the club for an undisclosed fee.

 On 27 April 2015, Denis was banned for five matches after he burst into the opposition dressing room the day before and punched Empoli defender Lorenzo Tonelli.

 On 30 January 2016, Denis scored on his final appearance for Atalanta, a 1–1 draw against Sassuolo, before returning to play for Independiente in Argentina.
 He is the joint-highest non-Italian goalscorer in the club's history in Serie A, alongside Duván Zapata, with 56 goals.

 Later years: Reggina and Italian Serie D

 Denis signed a two-year contract with Serie C club Reggina on 22 August 2019, making a return to Italy after three years.
 He was part of the squad that won promotion to Serie B, and played in the Italian second division with the Calabrians as well, before leaving Reggina by the end of the 2021–22 season.

-On 11 September 2022, Denis was unveiled as a new signing of Serie D amateurs Real Calepina.
+Retirement, La Fiorita and Retirement

+On 7 May 2023, Denis announced his retirement from football.
+However, on 24 June 2023, Denis confirmed that he came out of retirement and joined Campionato Sammarinese di Calcio club La Fiorita.
+After a few matches, Denis announced his retirement again from football.